LivePersonInc/node-agent-sdk/README.md

 If a true subscription is required instead of a one time query, it is better to subscribe to the conversation using [updateConversationField](#updateconversationfield).

+Note that if both methods are used (subscribing and message query), there is a possibility that the same message could be delivered more than once.
+Your code should account for this possibility.